Faculty

 Spanish Program

-Currently, Dr. Garcia is directing and teaching in the newly developed, breakthrough Spanish Language Program in the Medical Education Department at TTUHSC El Paso.
-He has presented in a variety of conferences and published articles in his research and teaching interests.
-Those interests include heritage language education, heritage speaker identity, heritage speakers in monolingual settings, border studies and transculturation, second language instruction and Spanish dialectology.
+Currently, Dr. Garcia directs and teaches in the newly developed, groundbreaking Spanish Language Program for the medical and dental schools at Texas Tech University Health Sciences Center El Paso, TX.
+He has presented at numerous conferences and published articles in his areas of research and teaching, which include heritage language education, heritage speaker identity, heritage speakers in monolingual settings, border studies and transculturation, second language instruction, Spanish dialectology and the intersection of Spanish language and health professions.

 Assistant Dean for Student Affairs